Research

 Certain social contexts, like the presence of familiar conspecifics, can alleviate the stress induced by dangerous environments, a phenomenon called social buffering.
 Other social situations can have the opposite effect, aggravating the stress response.
 For example, one can respond to a scream either by running away (fight-or-flight) or by offering comfort (tend-and-befriend), depending on social, circumstances.

-Our research will investigate the neural circuits by which social contexts modulate auditory processing and behavior.
-We will use electrophysiological, functional imaging, optogenetic and pharmacogenetic techniques in mice to study the role of cortical and subcortical circuits in social modulation of auditory representations.
+Our research will investigate the neural circuits by which social contexts modulate behavioral and autonomic responses to threat.
+We use electrophysiological, functional imaging, optogenetic and pharmacogenetic techniques in mice to study the role of cortical and subcortical circuits in social modulation of responses to threat.

 Calcium transients recorded in the auditory cortex in response to adult distress calls